okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-global-other-endpoints/index.md

 ### Other endpoints

-This page provides the API rate Limits for other endpoint activities not covered in the [End user](/docs/reference/rl-global-enduser) and [Management](/docs/reference/rl-global-mgmt) categories and is part of Okta [rate limits](/docs/reference/rate-limits).
+This page provides the API rate Limits for other endpoint activities not covered in the [Authentication/End-user](/docs/reference/rl-global-enduser) and [Management](/docs/reference/rl-global-mgmt) categories and is part of Okta [rate limits](/docs/reference/rate-limits).

 | Developer (free) | Developer (paid) | One App    | Enterprise | Workforce Identity |
 | ---------------- | ---------------- | ---------- | ---------- | ------------------ |